MichaelBieri/Sequence-Forecast-Energy-Values-using-Multivariate-Analysis/README.md

 We have used different deep learning techniques, namely RNN, GRU and LSTM to model our problem.
 It is proven that deep learning algorithms have the ability to identify existing patterns in the data and exploiting them by using a soft learning process [4].
 Unlike other statistical and machine learning algorithms, deep learning architectures are capable to find short term as well as long term dependencies in the data and give good predictions by finding these hidden relationships.

 ## III) Literature Review
-The following architectures are used in this paper:

 Recurrent Neural Networks (RNN): RNN are a class of ANNs where the output from previous step are fed as input to the current step along with the normal input.
 In feed forward ANNs, all the inputs and outputs are independent of each other, but in cases like when it is required to predict the time series, the previous values are required and hence there is a need to remember the previous values.
 It is found out that RNN suffers from vanishing gradient problem [5].
 As we propagate the error through the network, it has to go through the temporal loop – the hidden layers connected to themselves in time by the means of weights wreck.
 Because this weight is applied many-many times on top of itself, that causes the gradient to decline rapidly.
 As a result, weights of the layers on the very far left are updated much slower than the weights of the layers on the far right.
 This creates a domino effect because the weights of the far-left layers define the inputs to the far-right layers.
 Therefore, the whole training of the network suffers, and that is called the problem of the vanishing gradient.

 Long Short Term Memory (LSTM): LSTM is an RNN network proposed by Sepp Hoch Reiter and Jürgen Schmidhuber in 1997 [6] to solve the problem of vanishing gradient in RNNs.
 LSTM uses the following gates to solve the problem: